ads-jabberwocky/adsclassic/README.rst

 The package can be used locally by running the script ``server.py`` and pointing the browser to http://0.0.0.0:8000 (or perhaps another port #).
-One needs to set the environment variable ADS_TOKEN to a 40-character access token, provided by the ADS for registered users.
+One needs to set the environment variable ADS_DEV_KEY to a 40-character access token, provided by the ADS for registered users.

 Alternatively, this package powers the website http://adsabs.net